Degloving Is The Best, Grossest Reason To Take Off Your Wedding Ring

-When degloving does happen, the damage is obvious and it requires immediate medical attention to save the finger.
-Injuries like this are especially precarious because when skin is torn it takes all the blood vessels in the appendage with it and there’s not much left behind.
+When ring degloving does happen, the damage is obvious and requires immediate medical attention to save the finger.
+Injuries like this are especially precarious because when the torn skin takes all the blood vessels in the appendage with it, leaving not much left behind.
 If dads are lucky enough to only tear their finger on one side, they may be alright.
 But if they tear it on both sides, then they have a finger without a blood supply.

 Microsurgery is required to save the finger in most cases, which can be much more difficult than people realize.
 It can take up to three or four procedures total, vein grafts, and even the use of medical leeches to keep blood from pooling to save a finger that will really never be the same again, Paull warns.

 “Sometimes people regret going through all that because it’s not the same finger once it heals,” he says, noting that patients complain about stiffness and pain in the salvaged digit.
 “If it were me, I’d let them amputate it and just have a little stub.
 That way I wouldn’t have to go through all the surgeries.”

 It’s important to note that degloving is a rare injury, and men are far more likely to lose their ring finger from other types hand or wrist injuries that cause the ring to cut off circulation.
 That’s why it’s crucial for men to remove their rings when they endure an injury.